A Brief Introduction to Python

 A string is simply an ordered sequence of characters.
 Unlike C language, Python string comes natively with a rich set of features which make string processing a breeze.
 Here is a quick overview (many “by example”) of the features of Python strings.

-The length of the string can be queried using the len
+The length of the string can be queried using the len function.

 A = "Hello world"